Yu-Group/clinical-rule-vetting/readme.md

   <img src="https://img.shields.io/github/checks-status/Yu-Group/rule-vetting/master">
 </p>

 This is a *collaborative* repository intended to validate and derive clinical-decision rules.
-We hope to use a unified modeling pipeline across a variety of contributed datasets to standardize and improve previous modeling practices for clinical decision rules.
+We use a unified  pipeline across a variety of contributed datasets to vet previous modeling practices for clinical decision rules.
 Additionally, we hope to externally validate the rules under study here with data from UCSF.

 # Datasets